-Start with a base layer of tech or wicking material.?
-Your non-chaffing body will thank you!
+Start with a base layer of tech or wicking material.

-It’s pretty easy to get swept up into a grand idea and find yourself constructing something along theses lines.
+It’s pretty easy to get swept up in a grand idea and find yourself constructing something along these lines.

 Runner commandment #1 is don’t try something new on race day.